 Living with someone

 We have already had sex, what difference does it make if we live together; we will save money.
 I want to know someone better before I get married.

 Therefore, breaking God’s law and committing continuous fornication is better.

 I wouldn’t allow my dog to live like that; how can I allow my mom?

-Therefore, not trusting in God’s will (what He allows) as being truly the best, breaking God’s law and killing someone is better.
+Therefore, not trusting in God’s will (what He allows) cross and all, as being truly the best, breaking God’s law and killing someone is better.